cpj/winter-2012/01_week_one/README.md

 ## readings:
-_finish readings by 10 a.m. on Friday._
+_Finish readings by 10 a.m. on Friday._

 ### html and css:
 - Watch all the videos at dontfeartheinternet.com